Do you have questions about admission?

 The course provides a number of legal parameters and tools for students of international service management.
-Areas include private international law, EU business regulation, as well as particular areas of interest such as intellectual property rights, health care or financial services.
-Students will gain an understanding of the main elements of legal contract management and relate it to a real service firm.
+Areas include contract law and international business law and the students will gain an understanding of the main elements of legal contract management and relate it to a real service firm.
 The relationship between theory and practice will be achieved by integrating the knowledge provided in the course to specific cases of real service corporations.
 Through its learning activities and assessment this course enhances competencies of problem solving, team work, writing and presenting academic reports for an expert audience, the coordination of project activities and the application of knowledge to practice.

 After completing the course, the students will be able to:

-- Demonstrate a holistic understanding of the legal aspects of service management, including the relationship between business and society;
+- Understanding of the legal aspects of service management

 - Identify the challenges to business in establishing international and cross-border contracts;

-- generally speaking, identify the essential elements of a concrete legal problem, select the relevant sources of law, and present a convincing argument for the resolution of that problem.
+- identify the essential elements of a concrete legal problem, select the relevant sources of law, and present a convincing argument for the resolution of that problem.

 Introduction to Management Studies

-In the first theme on the Organizational Biography of the firm we will try to understand the transformations that take place in the organization of the firm as the firm grows and gets older.
-On one hand we study the structures and processes and on the other hand some contingency factors such as age, size, technology, strategy, the environment, etc. In this theme we present theories such as Contingency Theory, Configurational theory and Organizational Life cycle Theory.
+In the first theme on the organizational biography of the firm we will try to understand the transformations that take place in the organization of the firm as the firm grows and gets older.
+On one hand we study the structures and processes and on the other hand will try to understand the differences between entrepreneurial and managerial decision making.

 1st year project (7.5 ECTS)